mesosphere/dcos-docs-site/pages/1.12/deploying-services/uninstall/index.md

 ### Sample result

-Here's an example of the output for a successful run for a sample installation:
+Here is an example of the output for a successful run for a sample installation:

     your-machine$ dcos node ssh --master-proxy --leader